drkmark/dns4.cc/README.md

 Ladies and gentlemen, good news!

 **Dec-13-2024** -
-The new resolver and anonymization relay in Singapore!
+Let us kindly introduce the new node in Singapore!
-We add new node in Singapore, it's in beta regime, but feel free to test now!
-It's running on OVH cloud and it's names are dns4.cc-sg-ipv4, dns4.cc-sg-ipv6, anon-dns4.cc-sg-ipv4 and anon-dns4.cc-sg-ipv6.
-Enjoy the new node in an asian capital of business and let us know your experience.
+We add new node in Singapore, it's in beta regime now, but feel free to test it!
+It runs on OVH cloud and its names are dns4.cc-sg-ipv4, dns4.cc-sg-ipv6, anon-dns4.cc-sg-ipv4 and anon-dns4.cc-sg-ipv6.
+Enjoy the new node in an Asian business capital and let us know your experiences.
 ***
 **Dec-13-2024** -
 dns4.cc-ge-ipv4 has a new IPv4 address, we're expecting IPv6 gonna change too soon.